-- As required by Section 143(3) of the Act, based on our audit and on the consideration of the reports of other auditors on the separate financial statements and other financial information of the subsidiaries and joint ventures, referred to in the Other Matters section above we report to the extent applicable, that: - We/ the other auditors whose reports we have relied (a) upon have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of the aforesaid Consolidated Financial Statements. - (b) In our opinion, proper books of account as required by law relating to preparation of the aforesaid consolidated financial statements have been kept so far as it appears from our examination of those books and reports of the other auditors. - (c) The Consolidated Balance Sheet, the Consolidated Statement of Profit and Loss (including Other Comprehensive Income), Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows dealt with by this Report are in agreement with the relevant books of account maintained for the purpose of preparation of the Consolidated Financial Statements. - (d) In our opinion, the aforesaid Consolidated Financial Statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - On the basis of the written representations received (e) from the directors of the Holding Company as on March 31, 2020 taken on record by the Board of Directors of the Holding Company and its subsidiaries incorporated in India and the reports of the statutory auditors of its subsidiary companies incorporated in India, none of the directors of the Group companies incorporated in India is disqualified as on March 31, 2020 from being appointed as a director in terms of Section 164 (2) of the Act.
+- As required by Section 143(3) of the Act, based on our audit and on the consideration of the reports of other auditors on the separate financial statements and other financial information of the subsidiaries and joint ventures, referred to in the Other Matters section above we report to the extent applicable, that: - We/ the other auditors whose reports we have relied upon have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit of the aforesaid Consolidated Financial Statements. - (b) In our opinion, proper books of account as required by law relating to preparation of the aforesaid consolidated financial statements have been kept so far as it appears from our examination of those books and reports of the other auditors. - (c) The Consolidated Balance Sheet, the Consolidated Statement of Profit and Loss (including Other Comprehensive Income), Consolidated Statement of Changes in Equity and the Consolidated Statement of Cash Flows dealt with by this Report are in agreement with the relevant books of account maintained for the purpose of preparation of the Consolidated Financial Statements. - (d) In our opinion, the aforesaid Consolidated Financial Statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - On the basis of the written representations received from the directors of the Holding Company as on March 31, 2020 taken on record by the Board of Directors of the Holding Company and its subsidiaries incorporated in India and the reports of the statutory auditors of its

-- (f) With respect to the adequacy of the internal financial controls over financial reporting and the operating effectiveness of such controls with reference to these Consolidated Financial Statements of the Holding Company and its subsidiaries incorporated in India, refer to our separate Report in "Annexure A" to this report; - (g) In our opinion and according to the information and explanations given to us and based on the consideration of reports of statutory auditors of such subsidiary company incorporated in India, the remuneration paid/provided during the current year by the Holding Company, its subsidiary company to its directors is in accordance with the provisions of Section 197 read with Schedule V to the Act.
+- subsidiary companies incorporated in India, none of the directors of the Group companies incorporated in India is disqualified as on March 31, 2020 from being appointed as a director in terms of Section 164 (2) of the Act. - With respect to the adequacy of the internal financial controls over financial reporting and the operating effectiveness of such controls with reference to these Consolidated Financial Statements of the Holding Company and its subsidiaries incorporated in India, refer to our separate Report in "Annexure A" to this report; - In our opinion and according to the information and explanations given to us and based on the consideration of reports of statutory auditors of such subsidiary company incorporated in India, the remuneration paid/provided during the current year by the Holding Company, its subsidiary company to its directors is in accordance with the provisions of Section 197 read with Schedule V to the Act. - (h) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us and based on the consideration of the report of the other auditors on separate financial statements as also the other financial information of the subsidiaries and joint venture, as noted in the 'Other Matters' paragraph: - The Consolidated Financial Statements disclose impact of pending litigations on the consolidated financial position of the Group and its joint venture - Refer Note 39 to the Consolidated Financial Statements. - The Group did not have any long term contracts including derivative contracts for which there were any material foreseeable losses; and - There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Holding Company and its subsidiary company.

-Date: June 9, 2020 UDIN: 20153599AAAAEX8486
+UDIN: 20153599AAAAEX8486